WESLEYEEO/ACA-Twitter-Clone/Twitter Clone/README.md

 https://stackoverflow.com/questions/14605231/git-merge-branch-into-master
 https://stackoverflow.com/questions/tagged/git-merge?tab=Newest

-The first website helped us when we were stuck on how some aspects of the website should be like and the other websites helped with git merge issues.
+The first website helped us when we were stuck on how some aspects of the website should be like and the other websites helped with git merge issues as well.

 ### Authors
 Ernest Excel O